 Application Process

-An internship abroad with Erasmus+ is a valuable experience – professionally and personally.
-On this page, you will find all the important information about the requirements and the application procedure.
+An internship abroad with Erasmus+ is a valuable experience – both for your career and your personal development.
+On this page, you will find all the important information about the requirements and application procedure.
 Please read the following information carefully.
 If you have any questions, we will be happy to assist you at any time.

-You are eligible for Erasmus+ funding if the following requirements are met:
+You are eligible for Erasmus+ funding if you meet the following requirements:

-• Your Erasmus+ funding quota per study cycle has not yet been fully utilised (usually up to 12 months per study cycle, up to 24 months for state examination courses).
-Please note that internships at EU institutions, diplomatic missions of your own country and organisations that administer EU programmes are not eligible for Erasmus+ funding.
-We would be happy to advise you on alternative funding opportunities, such as the Carlo-Schmid-Programme, Short-term grant for work placements/ internships or Lehramt.International of the DAAD.
+- Please note that internships at EU institutions, diplomatic missions of your own country, and organisations that administer EU programmes are not eligible for Erasmus+ funding.
+We would be happy to advise you on alternative funding opportunities, such as the Carlo-Schmid-Programm, Short-term grant for work placements/ internships or Lehramt.International of the DAAD.

 Six steps to an Erasmus+ traineeship abroad